MahaSci/heart-disease-data-hackathon-1/README.md

 ## Acknowledgements
 * I would like to express my gratitude to my facilitator, Vasi Pavaloi, for his valuable feedback and support throughout this project.
+* I would like to express my gratitude to my subject expert, Niel McEwen, for his expertise and knowledge that helped me to make this project possible.